Codecademy/gamut/README.md

 ## Local development

+1. Run `yarn global add lerna@2.5.1` in the root directory (check for the exact version number in `lerna.json`)
-1. Run `yarn` in the root directory to install `lerna` and other packages
+1. Run `yarn` in the root directory
-1. Run `yarn bootstrap` to prep each package in the `packages` directory for development
+1. Run `lerna bootstrap` to prep each package in the `packages` directory for development

 ### Running storybook